 Intended outcome Success criteria To close the increasing gap between our PP children and our non-PP children in reading, writing, maths and phonics by providing additional provision to support their learning.
 Disadvantaged PP pupils make good progress to diminish the attainment gap in each year group.
 PP children make rapid and sustained progress Increase % of children passing the phonics screening Increase in % of PP children achieving expected in reading, writing and maths, PP children feel they are well supported around mental health and well-being.
-Improved QCA scores / attitudes to learning and school The transition of disadvantaged PP pupils between year groups and secondary settings is robust and ensures progress is continuous.
+Attitudes to learning and school are improved The transition of disadvantaged PP pupils between year groups and secondary settings is robust and ensures progress is continuous.
 Pupil Premium passports are well established.
 Pupils are having the opportunity to share and collate work they are proud of.
 Additional transition opportunities are well established.
 Pupil Premium pupils are being offered additional curriculum opportunities and cultural capital is a priority.
 All pupils are taking part in bespoke curriculum days that offer additional experiences.
 All pupils are taking part in an extra- curricular provision School trips, including residential trips are financially supported.
 Attendance for disadvantaged pupils.
 Disadvantaged PP pupils attendance at school is in line with all other pupils.
 96% regular attendance for the group.
-Pupils and staff have access to a wide, rich set of experiences that develops learning and character, - set of positive personal traits, dispositions and virtues that informs their motivation and guides their conduct so that they reflect wisely, learn eagerly, behave with integrity and cooperate consistently well with others.
-Teachers will have strategies to support challenging behaviours in a therapeutic way.
-Teachers will have a better understanding of the reasons behind the behaviour.
+Pupils and staff work together in a relational approach to understand and express the ethos of nurture and restorative practice.
+Adults interact with children in a nurturing and relational way.
+There are strategies to support challenging behaviours in a therapeutic way.
+Adults will have a better understanding of the reasons behind behaviour and targeted support will be in place for children who require additional support.
 Pastoral support will be in place for the children who require this.
+To develop early oracy to enable PP children to fully access the curriculum and develop the skills to support their social and emotional progress.
+Children will undertake tailored oracy provision to diminish the gap with their peers, leading to achievement in Early Learning Goal for Speaking and Listening.